ethereum/pos-evolution/pos-evolution.md

 #### Time and sleepiness

-Time is divided into discrete *rounds* and the validators have synhronized clocks.
+Time is divided into discrete *rounds* and the validators have synchronized clocks.
 We define the notion of *slot* as a collection of $k$ rounds, for a constant $k$.
 We are interested in the case $k=3\Delta$, so our presentation will assume this length for slots, unless otherwise specified.
 However, different values of $k$ can be considered.
 A collection of $C$ slots forms an *epoch*.
 The genesis block $B_{\text{genesis}}$, i.e., the first block in the blockchain, has slot number $0$ and is the first block of epoch $0$.
 Generally, blocks belonging to epoch $j$ have slot numbers $jC + k$ as $k$ runs through $\{0, 1, \ldots , C − 1\}$.
 The adversary $\mathcal{A}$ can decide for each round which honest validator is *awake* or *asleep* at that round.
 Asleep validators do not execute the protocol and messages for that round are queued and delivered in the first round in which the validator is awake again. [https://eprint.iacr.org/2016/918.pdf]

+During each epoch, the set of validators is partitioned in (disjoint) *committees*, one committee per slot.
+More details about committees can be found few sections below.

 In a *synchronous network*, the message delay is upper-bounded by a constant $\Delta$ rounds, with $\Delta$ known to the protocol.
 Upon receiving a message, an honest validator broadcasts it, to ensure receipt by every honest validator within $\Delta$ rounds.

 In a *partially synchronous network* in the sleepy model, communication is asynchronous until a global stabilization time (GST), after which communication becomes synchronous, i.e., message delays are bounded by $\Delta$ rounds.
-Moreover, honest nodes sleep and wake up until a global awake time (GAT), after which all nodes are awake.
-Adversary nodes are always awake. [https://arxiv.org/pdf/2009.04987.pdf]
+Moreover, honest validators sleep and wake up until a global awake time (GAT), after which all validators are awake.
+Adversary validators are always awake. [https://arxiv.org/pdf/2009.04987.pdf]

+#### View

+A *view* (at a given round $r$), denoted by $G$, is a subset of all the messages that a validator has received until $r$.
+The notion of view is local for the validators.
+For this reason, when we want to focus the attention on a specific view of a validator $v_i$, we denote with $G_i$ the view of $v_i$ (at a round $r$).

 ### Gasper

-**Gasper** is a proof-of-stake consensus protocol obtained by the combination of two modules: **FFG Casper**, a finality gadget, and (a variation of) **LMD-GHOST**, a fork-choice rule.
+**Gasper** is a proof-of-stake consensus protocol obtained by the combination of two protocols: **FFG Casper**, a partially synchronous consensus protocol (or *gadget*), and a synchronous consensus protocol named **LMD-GHOST**.
 The latter evolved during the years, due to some problems.
+In the following sections, we present each protocol individually.
+Afterward, we demonstrate how the two interact with each other, culminating in the definition of Gasper.

 #### Friendly Finality Gadget (FFG) Casper

-**FFG Casper** is a partial consensus protocol atop a proposal mechanism, i.e., a mechanism which proposes blocks, that aims at *finalizing* these blocks.
+**FFG Casper** is a partially synchronous consensus protocol atop a proposal mechanism.
+Its design seeks to *finalize* the proposed blocks, ensuring their safety even during potential network partitions.
 Once a block is finalized it cannot be reverted, and a conflicting finalized block cannot be obtained.
 Casper introduces *accountability*, i.e., if a validators violates some rule, it is possible to detect the violation and know which validator violated the rule.
-Accountability allows the system to penalize (to *slash*) Byzantine validators, solving the *nothing at stake* problem.
+Accountability allows the system to penalize (or to *slash*) Byzantine validators, solving the [nothing at stake](https://vitalik.ca/general/2017/12/31/pos_faq.html#what-is-the-nothing-at-stake-problem-and-how-can-it-be-fixed) problem.
-Moreover, Casper introduces a way for the validator set to change over time, allowing new validators to join the validator set, and existing validators to leave.

 [Casper](https://arxiv.org/pdf/1710.09437.pdf), introduced by Buterin and Griffith, works following a two-phase traditional propose-and-vote-based Byzantine fault tolerant (BFT) mechanism, such as [PBFT](https://pmg.csail.mit.edu/papers/osdi99.pdf) or [HotStuff](https://arxiv.org/pdf/1803.05069.pdf).
 Differently from PBFT or HotStuff, Casper is not a fully-specified protocol and is designed to be a *gadget* that works on top of a provided blockchain protocol.
-Again, differently from PBFT or HotStuff, in Casper there is no leader in charge of assembling proposals which are instead generated across honest nodes by an underlying proposal mechanism which produces child blocks of existing blocks, forming an ever-growing *block-tree*.
+Again, differently from PBFT or HotStuff, there is no leader in charge of assembling proposals which are instead generated across honest nodes by an underlying proposal mechanism which produces child blocks of existing blocks, forming an ever-growing *block-tree*.
 The root of the three is the genesis block $B_{\text{genesis}}$.
 Casper only considers a subtree of the blocks generated by the proposal mechanism, which we call a *checkpoint tree*.
 Blocks in the Casper checkpoint tree are called *checkpoints*.

 <details><summary>Checkpoint</summary>